SlowMoschen/Brain_Blitz/english.md

     * [Ubuntu](https://ubuntu.com/) Linux server with [NGINX](https://www.nginx.com/) reverse proxy to route requests to my API server
     * HTTPS is set up with [Certbot](https://certbot.eff.org/)

-#### Backend

-My backend tech stack includes various tools and frameworks to develop a robust and scalable backend architecture.

-I initially opted for NestJS because I really liked its modular design.
-It allowed me to structure my backend clearly and made it easier to expand.

-For database migration and communication, I used Drizzle as an ORM.
-With its powerful features, I was able to interact efficiently with my database.

-Handlebars was my choice for rendering server-side views, such as password reset, mail templates and mail confirmations.
-It proved to be a reliable tool for designing these important user interfaces.

-Nodemailer made it easy for me to send emails to users and my service mail account.
-Its ease of use and flexibility made it the perfect solution for this task.

-For authentication, I relied on Passport with the Local strategy.
-This combination gave me a solid foundation for user authentication and authorization.

-Bcrypt was essential for hashing and comparing passwords, which significantly improved the security of my application.

-Additionally, I used some built-in modules of NestJS like JWT, EventEmitter, Swagger documentation, WebGateWays with SocketIO.
-These modules facilitated the implementation of important functions and ensured smooth communication between the different parts of my application.

-To ensure the security of my endpoints, I used the built-in throttler, which is limited to 25 requests per minute.
-This allowed me to fend off potential attacks and optimize the performance of my application.

-Overall, my backend tech stack provides a solid foundation for a powerful and secure web application.

-#### Frontend

-I decided to use React for my front-end development as it gave me the flexibility to make customizations and I was already somewhat familiar with it.

-To enable navigation within my single-page application (SPA), I used React Router Dom, choosing a HashRouter to ensure smooth redirects without making server requests on page load.

-For HTTP requests, I used Tenstack React Query.
-This library allows me to keep certain data in the cache, invalidate it specifically and retrieve it again, which improves the performance of my application.

-As a component library, I chose Material UI, which I customized with a custom theme.
-This allowed me to design an aesthetically pleasing user interface that integrates seamlessly into my application.

-For forms, I used React Hook Form and Zod in line with Material UI to achieve a beautiful design and facilitate form validation and error handling.

-For real-time communication with the backend, I used the Socket.IO client, which allows me to implement real-time notifications in my application and ensure a responsive user experience.

 ## 🚀 Local installation 🚀